lambda-build-gvhm/gvhm-ds/README.md

 # Technologies
 ## Python
- -- Pandas, Jupyter, Seaborn, Plotly, Folium
+ -- Pandas, Jupyter, MatPlotLib, Seaborn, Plotly, Folium, Numpy, Geopy

 # Needs of this project
 Frontend developer to integrate visuals and provide a layout for theme/color scheme and integrating content.